-My primary research interests include development, education, labor, public policy, and health economics.
+My primary research interests include development, labor, and public policy and economics of education.

 Publications in Refereed Journals